How to Prevent Recurring Leaks Under Kitchen Sinks

 What should I do if moisture keeps returning after prevention steps?

-If moisture continues to appear despite preventive maintenance, further inspection may be necessary to identify hidden plumbing failures or structural issues.
+If moisture continues to appear despite preventive maintenance, further inspection may be necessary to identify hidden plumbing failures, poor pipe alignment, failing shutoff valves, or cabinet materials that never fully dried after the earlier leak.